Conditional Coverage Diagnostics for Conformal Prediction: Evaluating Conditional Coverage

 To avoid overfitting and misleading diagnostics, we cannot train $h$ on the values $X_i$ that it is evaluated on.
 In general, cross-validation can be used for this purpose, where multiple classifiers are trained on different subsets of the data, such that each data point can be evaluated using a classifier that was not trained on it.
 For random forest, we can use out-of-bag predictions.
 The resulting algorithm for evaluating conditional coverage using $k$-fold cross-validation is summarized in Algorithm~\ref{alg:ERT}.

 Figure~\ref{figure:conditional:toy} illustrates the usefulness of our metric by showing prediction sets produced under different conformal strategies together with their estimated conditional coverage.
 The function $h$ is estimated with a neural network that has two hidden layers of width 64.
 In the first strategy, which applies a non conditional conformal method, the prediction sets fail to reflect local variations in conditional miscoverage.
 This leads to large estimated ERT values, with $L_1\textrm{-ERT}(h)\approx 0.0757$ and \mbox{$L_2\textrm{-ERT}(h)\approx 0.0073$}.
-In the second strategy, where prediction sets are closer to satisfying conditional coverage, the estimator $h$ identifies coverage levels near $1-\alpha$.
+In the second strategy, where prediction sets are closer to satisfying conditional coverage, the estimator $h$ estimates coverage levels near $1-\alpha$.
 The resulting ERT values are closer to zero, with $L_1\textrm{-ERT}(h)\approx 0.0148$ and $L_2\textrm{-ERT}(h)\approx -0.00002$, which signals improved conditional behavior.

-We also compare our functional estimator $h$ to the partition based nonparametric estimator $\mathrm{CovGap}(X)$.
+We also compare our functional estimator $h$ to the partition-based nonparametric estimator $\mathrm{CovGap}(X)$.
 In one dimension, the feature space is simple to cluster and the partition-based approach can approximate $p$ well.
 This advantage does not persist as the feature dimension grows, a point that will be demonstrated in Section~\ref{sec:experiments}.